Missed the Unwanted Medication Collection?

 EHM meets on the second Tuesday of every other month at 6:00 pm.
 If you have any questions, please contact Ann Garvin, or just join us!

 EHM's Annual Events and Activities

 - - Unwanted medication disposal

-- - Health and wellness information throughout the year
+- - Year round health and wellness information

 - - Seasonal flu shots in the fall

 Mission Statement of the National Episcopal Health Ministries:

 Health ministry in a local congregation is an intentional ministry focusing on both healing and health, combining the ancient traditions of the Christian community and the knowledge and tools of modern health care.